Peter Braunstein: Media reaction

 The crime received a great amount of media attention for a number of reasons - one is that Braunstein was a well-educated writer and journalist from an upper-middle-class family.
 Braunstein also was able to avoid arrest for several weeks while apparently still residing in New York, where his photo graced the front pages of most newspapers and footage of the suspect was played on the evening news almost daily.
 Finally, the timing also coincided with a historic low for NYC crime rates.

 The crime quickly became a sensation in the New York area.
-New developments about the crime have been often featured on the front pages of tabloids like the New York Post and New York Daily News, as well as the TV show America's Most Wanted.
+New developments about the crime were often featured on the front pages of tabloids like the New York Post and New York Daily News, as well as the TV show America's Most Wanted.
 It was revealed that the suspect had an interest in pornography and was "extremely intelligent and talented, with an IQ of 185".
 This "evil genius" aspect of the crime only fueled the public fascination with it.
 Other details uncovered by the media included the fact that Braunstein was contemplating stalking supermodel Kate Moss.

 He has also been followed in great detail by gossip blogs such as Gawker, with the editor Jessica Coen going as far as creating a special section to document her findings.
 Even Craigslist had a hand in the story, as lengthy, elaborate posts from an anonymous source speculated about his whereabouts.